RunestoneInteractive/RunestoneServer/newproject_copy_me/Readme.txt

 to change anything - the defaults in it will at least produce working HTML.)

-If your project will not have more than one single page, then you do not need anything more than an index.rst file.
+If your project will not have more than one single page, then you do not need anything more than conf.py and an index.rst file.
 You can customize any content in index.rst, as long as it follows valid reStructuredText syntax.
 You can also use directives that have been created as part of the Runestone Interactive tool set (including ActiveCode, CodeLens, self-check questions, etc).

 If you have a more complicated project, with multiple pages, there are instructions in the